|Back to Back Issues Page

 One final thought about honey, as far it concerns our own health.
 It is certainly a comfort food, stimulating those parts of the brain that make us happy but that sweetness can be a trap.

-Strangely even commercial honey doesn't have a particularly high glycemic index such as white rice and cake flour have, refined starches, and so is much less fattening, yet it remains a simple sugar.
-It is relatively quickly absorbed in the small intestine.
+Strangely even commercial honey doesn't have as high a glycemic index as white rice and cake flour have, refined starches; but it is still much greater than that of sugar; it is certainly fattening.

 The total blood in your body contains only 5g of glucose; if it goes above that the body's hormones immediately takes steps to store it in adipose tissue.

-A slice of bread contain 15g of starch, as compared to a teaspoon of honey 4g.
+A slice of bread contain 15g of starch, as compared to a teaspoon of honey four grams.
 Overloading the body with carbohydrates is the chief cause of obesity.

 Sweetening with honeyWhen sweetening with honey instead of sugar, always try to add it after cooking, otherwise use that from the supermarket; it's already been spoiled by heating.

 For the average person, keeping total carbohydrate under 150 grams is the benchmark.
-If you are obese less than 100 g but, if you actually want to lose weight, under 50 g; then the pounds will fall off easily.
+If you are obese less than 100 g but, if you actually want to lose weight, under 50; then the pounds will fall off easily.

 It would seem that moderate exercise, as in gardening, is more beneficial than pounding the streets or working out at the gym.
 You won't wear out your ankles and are less likely to slip a disc in the lower back.